-Dogo Argentino Dog: Characteristics, Origin & Temperament
+Dogo Argentino Dog: Origin, Characteristics, Uses

 The Dogo Argentino dog is a very beautiful, large and muscular breed of dog that was developed primarily for the purpose of big-game hunting, including boar.
 It is also known by some other names such as Argentine Dogo and simply as Dogo.